mdn/content/files/en-us/web/css/contain-intrinsic-size/index.md

 #### Result

-Change the selections to compare the results with different style settings.
+Use the selectors to apply the given styles to the containing `div` element.
-Note that when the content is visible or auto changing `contain-intrinsic-size` makes no difference.
+Note that when the `content-visibility` is `visible` or `auto`, changing `contain-intrinsic-size` makes no difference.
 However if the content is hidden, having a `contain-intrinsic-size` of `none` collapses the parent element as though its child element had no size.

 {{EmbedLiveSample('Setting the intrinsic size', '100%', 170)}}